Modelling reporting delays for disease surveillance data: Model specification

 \section{Model specification}

-Recall that $n_{t,d}$ is a random variable describing the number of events that occurred at time $t=1,2,\ldots,T$ but not reported until $d=0,1,2,\ldots,D$ time units later. $T$ is the last time step for which data is available, and $D$ is the maximum acceptable delay (potentially infinite but for simplicity we assume that $D$ is bounded).
-We model $n_{t,d}$ with a (conditional) Negative Binomial distribution with mean $\lambda_{t,d}$ and scale parameter $\phi$, i.e.
+Recall that $n_{t,d}$ is a random variable describing the number of events that occurred at time $t=1,2,\ldots,T$ but not reported until $d=0,1,2,\ldots,D$ time units later. $T$ is the last time step for which data is available, and $D$ is the maximum acceptable delay, {which for disease applications is potentially infinite but for simplicity we assume that $D$ is bounded (this could also be true for insurance claims that must be filed within a certain period of the event).} We model $n_{t,d}$ with a (conditional) Negative Binomial distribution with mean $\lambda_{t,d}$ and scale parameter $\phi$, i.e.

-The parametrization used here is such that $\mathbb{E}[n_{t,d}] = \lambda_{t,d}$ and $\mathbb{V}[n_{t,d}] = \lambda_{t,d} (1 + \lambda_{t,d} / \phi)$.
-Assuming a Negative Binomial rather than a Poisson automatically allows for overdispersion, a common problem associated with Poisson models.
-As mentioned in section \ref{sec:intro}, we take a Bayesian approach so that predictive distributions of $n_{t,d}$ for any $t$ and $d$ are readily available as well as all the associated uncertainty in their estimation.
-As such, a vague $Gamma(0.001,0.001)$ prior distribution is assumed for $\phi$.
+The parameterisation used here is such that $\mathbb{E}[n_{t,d}] = \lambda_{t,d}$ and $\mathbb{V}[n_{t,d}] = \lambda_{t,d} (1 + \lambda_{t,d} / \phi)$.
+As mentioned in section \ref{sec:intro}, we take a Bayesian approach so that predictive distributions of $n_{t,d}$ for any $t$ and $d$ (given the data) are readily available as well as all the associated uncertainty in their estimation.
+As the dispersion parameter $\phi$ approaches infinity, the Negative Binomial reduces to the Poisson distribution.
+As such, $\phi$ can be though of as a parameter that adds variability and thus flexibility to the Poisson.
+We assume en exponential $\mbox{Exp}(0.1)$ prior distribution for $\phi$ with mean 10 and standard deviation 10.
+This is a weakly informative prior which places more probability over smaller values of $\phi$ and thus assumes preference of the Negative Binomial to the Poisson. {The term ``weakly informative prior'' is used here to emphasize that the prior is not an ellicited infomative prior, nor a completely vague ``infinite'' variance prior.}